Lightstreamer/Lightstreamer-example-ISSLive-client-javascript/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer Web Client library version 8.0 or newer.
+* Compatible with Lightstreamer Web Client library version 9.0+ and Lightstreamer Server 7.4+.

+* For a version of this example compatible with Lightstreamer SDK for Web Clients version 8.x or earlier, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-ISSLive-client-javascript/releases/tag/for-client-8.x).

 * For a version of this example compatible with Lightstreamer SDK for Web Clients version 7.x or earlier, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-ISSLive-client-javascript/releases/tag/latest-for-client-7.x).